Here’s our no-stress guide to filing your taxes — and getting it right — if you've never done it before.

 Not itemizing when you can.
-If you've had a lot of expenses, itemizing could be a smarter choice than going with the standard deduction.
+If you've had a lot of expenses or are self-employed, itemizing could be a smarter choice than going with the standard deduction.
 Things like medical bills, mortgage interest and charitable donations could add up to a significant amount when itemized.

 Not reporting all of your income.
 If you earn money from a side hustle, not reporting the income could result in problems with the IRS — and you wouldn't be able to claim related expenses that could lower your tax payment.
 For example, Uber drivers can deduct car operating expenses, such as gas, oil, insurance, repairs and more.

 Filing taxes on your own if you’re not sure how.
 When you file taxes your incorrectly, you can lose money and run into issues with the IRS.
-If you need help, go to a professional — it’s an affordable and painless way to file your taxes correctly.
-And again, today's tax software makes the process easy.
+If you need help, go to a professional — the fee is usually worth it to file your taxes correctly.
+And again, today's tax software makes the process easier.